-Santa Cruz is a well-known summer spot because of its Beach Boardwalk and gorgeous beach location.
-But it is also home to Shared Adventures, a non-profit organization that puts on an impressive array of programs through the summer for special needs children and adults.
-In July they host an annual Day on the Beach, which offers adaptive or assisted kayaking, canoe rides, scuba diving and flotation for people of all ages.
+Santa Cruz is a well-known summer spot because of its Beach Boardwalk and gorgeous location.
+But it is also home to Shared Adventures, a non-profit organization that puts on an impressive array of summer programs for special needs children and adults.
+In July, it hosts an annual Day on the Beach, which offers adaptive or assisted kayaking, canoe rides, scuba diving and flotation for people of all ages.
 Volunteers erect plywood "paths" for wheelchair access; you can also rent beach wheelchairs.
 The day ends with live music and free food.
 The organization also holds year-round activities and events.

-Club Getaway in Kent, Conn., part of the Berkshires, is touted as a convenient getaway for urban dwellers in the tri-state area (NY/NJ/CT).
+Club Getaway in Kent, Connecticut, part of the Berkshires, is touted as a convenient getaway for urban dwellers in the surrounding areas.
 The setting is beautiful and there are lots of things to do.
 For Elizabeth Pflaum, a certified parent coach and mother to an autistic son, it's a haven of rest.
 "It's safe, relaxing and not overly stimulating," she says.
 Families stay in rustic cabins with fully modern amenities.
 Families can kayak or try out the flying trapeze over the lake.
 Special Parents & Kids Getaway programs occur in August.

-Splore, a not-for-profit that provides outdoor activities for special needs children and adults at affordable prices.
-They organize river trips, rock climbing and hiking through a partnership with Red Cliffs Lodge.
+Splore is a not-for-profit program in Moab, Utah, that provides outdoor activities for special needs children and adults at affordable prices.
+Staff organize river trips, rock climbing and hiking through a partnership with Red Cliffs Lodge.
 More of a resort than a hotel, Red Cliffs Lodge offers an impressive variety of accommodations and activities.
-Four wheeling, river riding, horseback riding, mountain biking, scenic flights and hiking are all within 10 minutes of the lodge and most are adaptive for special needs.
+Four-wheeling, river riding, horseback riding, mountain biking, scenic flights and hiking are all within 10 minutes of the lodge and most are adaptive for special needs.
 There are wheelchair-accessible rooms adjacent to the lodge.
 Sidewalks with ramps lead to all patios and to the museum.
 And while meals are "traditional cowboy fare," the chefs can rustle up special menus upon request.
 Utah itself prides itself on offering accessible recreation.
-Earlier this year the Utah Office of Tourism released "Accessible Utah," a guide to the places, organizations and activities that cater to special needs travel.
+The Utah Office of Tourism offers "Accessible Utah," a guide to the places, organizations and activities that cater to special needs travel.